MetaFam/metagame-wiki/docs/great-houses/House-of-Permaculture.md

 Please get in touch if you would like to contribute to our House of Permaculture in any way, or have any questions or suggestions.

-Thank you for your time reading and digesting
+Thank you for your time reading and digesting, Kind Regards John Davie E-Mail Me: johnadavie@gmail.com

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3MzMyMTI3NiwtMTY1MzQ2NTA1MiwtND
+eyJoaXN0b3J5IjpbMTE5NzYwNjYxMywtMTY1MzQ2NTA1MiwtND
 I5MDIxNjAzLC0zMTQwMzg2NjAsMTk5MzM0NzAwOCwyMDIyNDEy
 NTgyLDEzNzczMDUzODgsMTE4OTM5NjM3NCwxNzM3NDAwOTgzLC
 0zNjY2Mzg1NzAsMTQ0NDc1Mzg4NywxNjM4NTU2MjY1LDIxMjU3